venura9/jekyll-TeXt-theme/_posts/2020-05-10-hacking-github-actions.md

 ---
-layout: post
-title: "Hacking Github Actions"
+title: Welcome
-categories: GitHub
-author: "Venura Athukorala"
-meta: "github, github actions, azure, nsg, security"
+tags: github, github actions, azure, nsg, security"
 ---

 Github actions have already shown a lot of promise and a some distance to travel before it can stand next to its big brother Azure DevOps.
 When I say "big brother" they are now technically Microsoft Products.